 Hostname, Password, and Banner Configuration (Cisco IOS)

 In this lab, you will learn how to configure essential identification and security features on Cisco routers and switches.
 These configurations are considered basic but mandatory for any real-world network deployment.
+Before diving in, make sure you are comfortable with the basics of networking and the OSI model — understanding Layer 2 and Layer 3 will help you follow why these configurations matter.

 You can use the Tab key after typing a few letters to automatically complete the full command in Cisco IOS.

 Cisco IOS allows abbreviated commands as long as they are unique.
+See the cheat sheet below for the most common shortcuts used throughout these labs.

 Show Commands (Most Used)